When the sled prosthesis fails: Everything about switching to a total knee replacement

 After switching from unicompartmental knee arthroplasty to total knee arthroplasty, rehabilitation is a crucial factor for the long-term success of the surgery.
 Rehabilitation aims to restore strength, stability, and mobility in the operated knee and facilitate a return to daily life.

-• Early Mobilization: As early as the first or second day after surgery, patients begin with gentle exercises under the guidance of a physiotherapist.
-This promotes blood circulation, reduces swelling, and supports healing.
+• Early mobilization: Already on the first or second day after the operation, patients begin, under the guidance of a physiotherapist, with light movement exercises.
+This promotes circulation, reduces swelling and supports healing.

-• Gait analysis: Physiotherapists work with patients to restore a consistent gait pattern to avoid incorrect loading.
+• Gait analysis: Physiotherapists work with patients to restore an even gait pattern, to avoid improper loading.

-• Relevant Daily Exercises: Climbing stairs or walking on uneven terrain is also specifically trained to increase safety in daily life.
+• Everyday-relevant exercises: Even stair climbing or walking on uneven terrain is specifically trained to increase safety in daily life.

-• Long-term physiotherapy: Even months after surgery, patients benefit from regular exercises to ensure full mobility and function of the joint.
+• Long-term physiotherapy: Even months after the operation, patients benefit from regular exercises to ensure full mobility and function of the joint.

 An individualized rehabilitation program tailored to the patient's needs and goals maximizes healing chances and quality of life.